 The following procedures and protocols must be observed by all graduate teaching assistants in the School of Film and Photography (SFP.)
-A teaching assistantship (TA) is a paid position and each TA is an employee of Montana State University (MSU).
-As with all other MUS employees TAs have attendance and performance requirements that must be fulfilled.
+A graduate teaching assistantship (GTA) is a paid position and each GTA is an employee of Montana State University (MSU).
+As with all other MSU employees GTA's have attendance and performance requirements that must be fulfilled.
 Failure to do so can result in a reduction of the stipend and/or fee waiver or, in the worst cases, dismissal.
-By signing your TA contract and initialing this list of procedures and protocols, you agree to observe these requirements:
+By signing your GTA contract and initialing this list of procedures and protocols, you agree to observe these requirements:

-- 1. Each TA must work a total of 19 hours per week. - 2.
-Each TA must remain an SFP graduate student in good standing, which, at a minimum, means maintaining a B average and making steady progress towards the MFA in Science and Natural History Filmmaking degree. - 3.
-Each TA must register for a minimum of six credits for each semester in which classes will be taught. - 4.
-Tuition will be waived for up to 9 credits of each semester taught. - 5.
-Before the start of each semester of a TA appointment, the TA must meet with the instructor or instructors with whom the TA will be working.
-The TA must ensure the meeting takes place and should take the initiative to contact the instructor(s). - 6.
-There are no unexcused absences for TAs.
-If a TA will miss a class for any reason, including illness or a death in the family, the TA must make every effort to inform the instructor(s) as far ahead of the date of the absence as possible. - 7.
-If the TA knows that an absence is likely to occur during the upcoming semester (for example, to attend a festival or to work on a second-year or thesis film), the TA must inform the instructor(s) at least one week before the semester begins. - 8.
-TA who will be absent from a teaching assignment must make every effort to have another TA substitute in the missed class.
-If no other TA is available, the instructor(s) and SNHF Program Director must be advised immediately so other arrangements may be made.
+- Each GTA must work a total of 19 hours per week. - Each GTA must remain an SFP graduate student in good standing, which, at a minimum, means maintaining a B average and making steady progress towards the MFA in Science and Natural History Filmmaking degree. - Each GTA must register for a minimum of six credits for each semester in which classes will be taught. - Tuition will be waived for up to 9 credits of each semester taught. - Before the start of each semester of a GTA appointment, the GTA must meet with the instructor or instructors with whom the GTA will be working.
+The GTA must ensure the meeting takes place and should take the initiative to contact the instructor(s).

-- 9. TAs may miss no more than one week of class during a semester for festival or academic commitments.
-The instructor(s) must be informed as far ahead of the absence dates as possible. - 10.
-Any absence of more than one week must be approved in writing (emails are acceptable) before the dates of the absence take place.
-In cases of illness or a death in the family, any absence of more than a week should also be agreed to by the instructor(s). - 11.
-Failure to observe the above procedures and protocols may be grounds for reduced pay or dismissal in accordance with University regulations and procedures.
+- There are no unexcused absences for GTAs.
+If a GTA will miss a class for any reason, including illness or a death in the family, the GTA must make every effort to inform the instructor(s) as far ahead of the date of the absence as possible. - If the GTA knows that an absence is likely to occur during the upcoming semester (for example, to attend a festival or to work on a second-year or thesis film), the GTA must inform the instructor(s) at least one week before the semester begins. - GTA who will be absent from a teaching assignment must make every effort to have another GTA substitute in the missed class.
+If no other GTA is available, the instructor(s) and SNHF Program Director must be advised immediately so other arrangements may be made. - GTAs may miss no more than one week of class during a semester for festival or academic commitments.
+The instructor(s) must be informed as far ahead of the absence dates as possible. - Any absence of more than one week must be approved in writing (emails are acceptable) before the dates of the absence take place.
+In cases of illness or a death in the family, any absence of more than a week should also be agreed to by the instructor(s). - Failure to observe the above procedures and protocols may be grounds for reduced pay or dismissal in accordance with University regulations and procedures.